View the New Student Veteran Checklist to learn how to use your education benefits at UND.

 - All students are encouraged to complete the Free Application for Student Aid (FAFSA).
 FAFSA determines your eligibility for low/no interest student loans as well as state/federal grants.
 Make sure to report any veteran/military benefits you will be receiving.
 Financial aid is initially based on your previous year’s earnings.
 If this does not accurately reflect your income at the time you will be taking classes, make sure to complete a financial aid appeal through the UND Financial Aid Office to have your award reassessed.

-You can check the account balance on Campus Connection.
-Any refund will be sent via your pride card and bank account that you selected for your direct deposit.
+Students can see their account balance on Campus Connection.
+Any refund will be sent via the pride card and bank account that was selected for direct deposit.

-Refunds for student housing will be prorated, so you’ll only be charged for the actual number of days you're in housing.
-If you’ll be returning to the residence halls or apartments, you may request to retain your priority for future assignment upon departing from housing.
+Refunds for student housing will be prorated, so students will only be charged for the actual number of days they are in housing.
+If a student will be returning to the residence halls or apartments, they may request to retain their priority for future assignment upon departing from housing.

-The process is different depending on what type of on-campus housing you’re living in.
+The process is different depending on what type of on-campus housing a student is living in.

 For family and single student apartment housing:

 - Your family may stay in their current housing through the end of the academic year.

 - Extensions will be determined on a case-by-case basis.